 Contingent charging is a model under which financial advisers are paid following the transfer of a client's defined benefit pension.
 It is an alternative to charging a client for pension advice upfront, which could end up costing thousands of pounds.
 Some argue that contingent charging works, as it enables everyone to gain access to 'free' pension advice while others argue that it creates a conflict of interest as advisers only get paid if a pension transfer is conducted, and the charges could end up running into tens of thousands.

-The FCA has found that too many advisers were delivering poor pension advice, driven by the conflict of interest in the way they are remunerated.
-They found that 69% of consumers are advised to transfer their defined benefit pension scheme, despite its view that most would be better off sticking with their existing scheme.
+The FCA said that it found that too many advisers were delivering poor pension advice, driven by the conflict of interest in the way that they were remunerated.
+They found that 69% of consumers were advised to transfer their defined benefit pension scheme, despite its view that most would be better off sticking with their existing scheme.
 It has estimated that between 28,000 and 35,000 consumers received unsuitable defined benefit transfer advice between October 2017 and September 2018.

-What did The Financial Conduct Authority (FCA) say?
+What did The Financial Conduct Authority (FCA) say about contingent charging?

-UK's financial watchdog has said that they are proposing the ban on contingent charging for defined benefit pension transfer advice for all but specific groups, such as those in financial hardship or with serious health conditions, which we go into in more detail below.
+UK's financial watchdog confirmed that the ban on contingent charging for defined benefit pension transfer advice should be for all but specific groups, such as those in financial hardship or with serious health conditions, which we go into in more detail below.

-How will the ban on contingent charging work?
+How does the ban on contingent charging work?

-The proposed new rules mean that the FCA will “require firms to charge the same amount for advice on pension transfers and conversions, irrespective of whether the advice results in a recommendation to transfer or not to transfer.”
+The new rules which come into force on 1st October 2020 mean that the FCA will “require firms to charge the same amount for advice on pension transfers and conversions, irrespective of whether the advice results in a recommendation to transfer or not to transfer.”

 It will apply across all advice and implementation charges, including for insistent clients, and also where multiple advisers are involved in the process.